NethServer/ns8-core/README.md

 The Nsdc module runs a singleton and rootfull Samba 4 DC instance.

 - *Rootfull* because Samba needs special privileges to store ACLs in the filesystem extended attributes
-- *Singleton* because Samba services are bound to a host IP address, to serve LAN clients
+- *Singleton* because Samba services are bound to a host IP address to serve LAN clients, and 127.0.0.1

 Initialize the Redis DB and start the installation with: